gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/bumblebee.md

 Bumblebee is a software implementation comprising two parts:

 -   Render programs off-screen on the dedicated video card and display it on the screen using the integrated video card.
     This bridge is provided by VirtualGL or primus (read further) and connects to a X server started for the discrete video card.
-- Disable the dedicated video card when it is not in use (see the [#Power management](#Power_management "#Power management"){.wikilink} section)
+-   Disable the dedicated video card when it is not in use (see the [#Power management](#Power_management "wikilink") section)

 It tries to mimic the Optimus technology behavior; using the dedicated GPU for rendering when needed and power it down when not in use.
 The present releases only support rendering on-demand, automatically starting a program with the